 This information is about what are commonly referred to as the x200 series of Performas and Power Macs.
-These machines, with the exception of the Performa 6360, were all PowerPC 603 machines with severe hardware problems.
+These machines, with the exception of the Performa 6360, were all PowerPC 603 or 603e machines with severe hardware problems.

 These machines were built around the Quadra 630 form factor.
 The system usually included a built-in 14.4 Global Village modem and a built-in CD-ROM drive.
 These were among the first Apple machines built with internal IDE drives instead of SCSI drives.

 Some options available were a TV/video/cable controller and an external remote control for multimedia/TV controls.
 Internally, the machine contained some standard components found in all Apple models.
 Slots included an LC PDS/NuBus slot and a Comm Slot.
 There are two SIMM slots.
 There is one ROM/L2 cache slot (that is not upgradable).